Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objectives.md

 > Automatically unregisters whatever mover is listed as CurrentMover for the Objective

 Here the MoverInPosition status output changes.
-The mover is still physically located at the Station position, but since it is no longer registered, it cannot report InPosition.
+The mover is still physically located at the Station position, but since it is no longer registered, it cannot report MoverInPosition.

 ```javascript
 bCheck	:= Station[1].MoverInPosition;	// returns TRUE